Valentina greco - PI

 Katherine Cockburn - Postdoctoral Fellow

 Katie received her BS from the University of British Columbia and her PhD from the University of Toronto.
 She performed her doctoral work in the lab of Dr. Janet Rossant, where she studied lineage specification in the preimplantation mouse embryo.
-Katie joined the Greco lab in June 2015, and she is interested in the relationship between cell signaling and cell behaviour during regeneration of the hair follicle.
-Katie got awarded the CIHR Fellowship.
-Congratulations!
+Katie joined the Greco lab in June 2015, and she is interested in understanding how stem cell fate is controlled in the inter follicular epidermis.

 Sara Gallini - Postdoctoral Fellow